MeltwaterArchive/storyplayer/index.md

 ### Tales, Stories, and Prose

 Storyplayer introduces terminology designed to help developers and managers think about testing using high-level concepts before digging into the details of the implementation.
 The core concept is that of a [User Story](/storyplayer/stories/index.html).

+Stories can be organized into collections called Tales.
+All Stories are written using Prose&mdash;the way of writing PHP code that makes it not only natural to read, but also to think about Stories.